 In February 2021, the Tri-Cities Urgent and Primary Care Centre (UPCC) opened its temporary location at Eagle Ridge Hospital.
 The UPCC is meant to provide primary care access to patients in the community who are unattached or attached and potentially seeking care outside of regular clinic office hours.
-Period 13 data was not available at the time of writing this report and it is anticipated that moving forward, all UPCC reporting will take place on the MoH PCN web portal.
+Data was not available at the time of writing this report and as of Period 1 FY 22/23 all UPCC reporting will take place on the MoH PCN web portal.